Jen Blackwell awarded Honorary Degree for services to dance

 Salford’s course is recognised for its commitment to working in partnership with people with learning disabilities, and Jen is regularly invited in to lead workshops and talk about the value of seeing people with learning disabilities as unique individuals with skills and talents.

-Jen said: “Having had the opportunity to share what’s possible with students at Salford University they’ve learnt not to underestimate people like me when they meet us or work with us.
+Jen said: “Having had the opportunity to share what’s possible with students at University of Salford they’ve learnt not to underestimate people like me when they meet us or work with us.
 The University of Salford has helped me spread my message that anyone can have fun moving their body, in whatever way is available to them.”

 She was nominated for the Honorary Degree at the University by her friend Sarah Kennedy, who was involved in helping Jen set up DanceSyndrome.
 Sarah was also a lecturer at the University for 17 years, contributing to the delivery of the integrated programme.